Learning to Configure Agentic AI Systems: Experiments

 Figure~\ref{fig:error_analysis} reveals distinct error profiles of ARC.
 On reasoning tasks (GSM8k), 77\% of errors are reasoning failures with only 9\% from policy misconfiguration.
 On tool-use tasks (HotpotQA, GAIA), knowledge gap errors dominate (84-98\%).
 Critically, policy configuration errors remain below 10\% across all benchmarks, indicating the learned policy effectively adapts to query requirements.
-Remaining errors stem from inherent LLM limitations.